GerardReaver/crime_analysis_manhattan/Python Analysis/Felony Assault/readme.md

 Multiple locations reported 10 or more separate felony assault incidents, indicating potential recurring safety concerns at these spots.

 These high-frequency zones may represent key areas for:

-Increased patrol presence

-Enhanced public lighting

-Targeted community outreach or intervention strategies
+Increased patrol presence, Enhanced public lighting by NYPD generators, Targeted community outreach or intervention strategies,

-This analysis helps local agencies and community leaders prioritize resources and design data-driven crime prevention strategies based on real-world location data.